 He said he plans to visit Clemson again this summer along with schools such as Florida State, Michigan, Notre Dame and Penn State.

-Clemson made a big impression on Kelly during his visit.
+Clemson made a big impression on Kelly during his recent visit.

-Kelly doesn’t have a timetable for when he will render a decision in the future or cut things down, but said Clemson has staying power.
+Kelly doesn’t have a timetable for when he will cut things down in his recruitment or render a decision in the future, but said Clemson has staying power.

 “Clemson will be one of my top contenders in the future, but I don’t know when I will narrow it down because it’s so early,” he said.
 “But everything is being taken into deep consideration.”